Lean manufacturing: Key principles

+Lean 3P is a lean manufacturing approach used in new product development representing 3 Ps: production, preparation, and process.

 Implementation

 One paper suggests that an organization implementing Lean needs its own Lean plan as developed by the "Lean Leadership".
 This should enable Lean teams to provide suggestions for their managers who then makes the actual decisions about what to implement.
 Coaching is recommended when an organization starts off with Lean to impart knowledge and skills to shop-floor staff.
 Improvement metrics are required for informed decision-making.

 Lean philosophy and culture is as important as tools and methodologies.
 Management should not decide on solutions without understanding the true problem by consulting shop floor personnel.

-The solution to a specific problem for a specific company may not have generalised application.
+The solution to a specific problem for a specific company may not have generalized application.
 The solution must fit the problem.

 Value-stream mapping (VSM) and 5S are the most common approaches companies take on their first steps to Lean.
 Lean can be focused on specific processes, or cover the entire supply chain.
 Front-line workers should be involved in VSM activities.
 Implementing a series of small improvements incrementally along the supply chain can bring forth enhanced productivity.